 The credit spread risk should also be mentioned.
 The credit spread refers to the interest rate differential between a risk-entailing bond and risk-free bond with the same maturity.
 Changes in these risk premiums, which are observable on the market, result – analogously to changes in pure market yields – in changes in the fair values of the corresponding securities.

 Real estate risks result from the possibility of unfavourable changes in the value of real estate held either directly or through fund units.
 They may be caused by a deterioration in particular qualities of a property or by a general downslide in market values.
 Real estate risks continued to grow in importance for our portfolio owing to our ongoing involvement in this sector.
-We spread these risks through broadly diversified investments in high-quality markets of Germany, Europe as a whole and the United States; each investment is preceded by detailed analyses of the property, manager and market in question.
+We spread these risks through broadly diversified investments in high-quality markets of Germany, Europe as a whole and the United States; each investment is preceded by detailed analyses of the property, manager and market concerned.

 Our investments entail credit risks that arise out of the risk of a failure to pay (interest and / or capital repayment) or a change in the credit status (rating downgrade) of issuers of securities.
 We attach equally vital importance to exceptionally broad diversification as we do to credit assessment conducted on the basis of the quality criteria set out in the investment guidelines.
 We measure credit risks in the first place using the standard market credit risk components, especially the probability of default and the potential amount of loss – making allowance for any collateral and the ranking of the individual instruments depending on their effect in each case.
 We then assess the credit risk first on the level of individual securities (issues) and in subsequent steps on a combined basis on the issuer level.

 In order to limit the risk of counterparty default we set various limits on the issuer and issue level as well as in the form of dedicated rating quotas.
 A comprehensive system of risk reporting ensures timely reporting to the functions entrusted with risk management.